 - Egg freshness is determined by the time between when an egg is first laid until it is used for a meal.
 Store-bought eggs generally can be upwards of a week old by the time they are laid, processed, and delivered to your nearby grocery store.
 Backyard eggs however can easily be collected the same day as they are laid.

 The Major Differences Between Backyard Fresh Eggs and Store-Bought

-So can you really taste the difference between backyard fresh eggs versus store-bought?
+So can you really taste the difference between sourcing fresh backyard eggs versus store-bought?
 Yes!
 Not only is the taste difference evident, but it’s visually notable too!

 - Store-bought eggs are generally white due to the breed of chicken and can sometimes be labeled as medium, large, and jumbo-sized.
 Backyard fresh eggs can vary in color from hues of brown to green and blue!

 - Comparison in the yolk can be immediately evident as backyard & pasture-raised eggs are much more golden as opposed to the paled yolk of store-bought eggs.
 These significant details tell a great deal when it comes to the nutrition and lifestyle of the bird.
 In comparison to store-bought, backyard and pasture-raised eggs generally have less cholesterol and saturated fat.
 As for the good stuff, you can expect much more Beta Carotene, Vitamin A, Vitamin E, and Omega-3s.

 - Raising your own chickens for fresh eggs also gives you a greater ability to control your chicken’s health by excluding antibiotics and hormones used by large-scale chicken farmers.